vpp-dev/vpp-release-notes/README.md

 @page release_notes_2502 Release notes for VPP 25.02

-More than 121 commits since the previous release, including 46 fixes.
+More than 126 commits since the previous release, including 46 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Tue Nov 19 02:36:31 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Wed Nov 20 02:35:26 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER